Rankin-Selberg convolutions for $\mathrm{GL}(n)\times \mathrm{GL}(n)$ and $\mathrm{GL}(n)\times \mathrm{GL}(n-1)$ for principal series representations: Introduction and the main results

 \subsection{Rankin-Selberg integrals}

 Write $\CS(X)$ for the space of Schwartz functions on $X$ when $X$ is a Nash manifold (see \cite{AG08}), and the space of compactly supported locally constant functions on $X$ when $X$ is a totally disconnected locally compact topological space.
-All functions in this article are complex valued.
+All functions in this article are complex-valued.

 We review some basic facts concerning the Rankin-Selberg convolutions (see \cite{JacquetPSShalikaRankinSelberg} and \cite{J09} for more details).
 Define a character

 When no confusion is possible, we will not distinguish a character with the corresponding representation on $\C$.
 The space $\Hom_{N_k}(I_\mu, \psi_k)$ of the $N_k$-equivariant continuous linear functionals is one-dimensional, and there is a unique element of it, to be denoted by $\lambda_\mu$, such that (see \cite[Theorem 15.4.1]{Wa92})